numToStr/react-intro/slides.md

 ##

-Components often need state to store or change something on the UI.
+Components often need a state to store or change something on the UI.
 State can also be described as component-specific memory.
 And to do all that React provides [`useState`](https://react.dev/reference/react/useState) hook.

 ```js
 import { useState } from "react";